Start building your RIT bucket list. Fellow RIT Tigers helped you get started by creating our very own RIT Top 100.

-Go see the pelt of Spirit, RIT’s one-time live Bengal Tiger mascot, in the RIT Archive Collections on the third floor of The Wallace Center.
+Go see the pelt of Spirit, RIT’s one-time live Bengal Tiger mascot, in the RIT Archive Collections on the third floor of The Wallace Library.

 Use the whisper wall in Sol Heumann Quad.

-Walk on the pier at Ontario Beach Park in Charlotte.
+Walk on the pier at Ontario Beach Park in Charlotte with some Abotts Custard.